-Utilities were required to have full applications for the funds filed by August 5.
-Awards were scheduled to be announced in early fall.
-(Editorial Note: smart grid investment grant announcements were subsequently made October 27, and smart grid demonstration grant awards were announced November 24.)
+Utilities were required to have full applications for the funds filed by Aug.
+6. Awards are scheduled to be announced in early fall.
 Other parts of the stimulus money have been flowing to states, cities and counties across the country, but this money was coming from other federal departments, notably for transportation, education, housing and other areas.
 The Department of Defense has $7.4 billion in stimulus money to spend and a significant portion will fund research and development of energy-efficient technologies.

 Specific smart grid funding for utility projects, however, still was not to be disbursed until after grants have been awarded, meaning utilities aren't likely to receive much until the end of the year.
 Once the utility funding does begin to flow, it will represent only a small portion of the trillions expected to be needed to remake the utility industry.

 Of course, the $3.4 billion from the feds has to be matched by a utility, bringing the total likely to be spent under this program to $6.8 billion, still a relatively small drop in the bucket of all the money needed to build out a nationwide smart grid.
-Thus the question remains, how much will the stimulus spending really speed up smart-grid development?
-Anecdotally, the answer seems to be "some, in some places, but across the entire industry, probably not much."
+Thus the question remains, how much will the stimulus spending really speed up smart-grid deployment?
+Anecdotally, the answer seems to be some, in some places, but across the entire industry, probably not much.

 “Under our current plan, we will deploy more than 2 million meters across our service territory over the next five years,” McClanahan said.
 “If our request for DOE stimulus funds is approved, we will accelerate our deployment plan to substantially complete the project by 2012.”

-McClanahan went on to say that if CenterPoint receives its requested $200 million (Editorial Note: It did.)
-CenterPoint will match that from its own budget to accelerate the project.
-As best as can be determined -- although it's almost impossible to learn from the DOE if such substitution of stimulus funds for already-budgeted local funds will be allowed -- this would constitute about a two-year speed-up of CenterPoint's already-underway project.
+McClanahan went on to say that if Centerpoint receives its requested $200 million, Centerpoint will match that from its own budget to accelerate the project.
+As best as can be determined – although it's almost impossible to learn from the DOE if such substitution of stimulus funds for already-budgeted local funds will be allowed – this would constitute about a two-year speed-up of Centerpoint's already-under-way project.

 Many other utilities have requested stimulus funding primarily for pilot projects for smart metering infrastructure and smart grid.
 Whether these pilots will result in full-scale deployment remains to be seen, as does the question of whether utilities could fund the projects once the stimulus money is spent.

 Utilities face a host of issues as the year ends.
 They include looming electricity supply shortages, potential carbon cap-and-trade legislation, the recession and spending constraints, requirements to adopt intermittent green energy, billing and cash flow problems.
-In another survey conducted by Sierra Energy Group, a division of Energy Central, only 28 percent of utility executives expressed high confidence in their utilities being able to meet these demands.
+In another Sierra Energy Group survey, only 28 percent of utility executives expressed high confidence in their utilities being able to meet these demands.
 The other 72 percent expressed varying degrees of concern, including up to 16 percent who said the industry may be overwhelmed by all of these issues.

 The smart grid and green energy also are going to require utilities to build out improved nationwide transmission systems to handle what is being proposed.
 But in July, more than a dozen conservation groups sued the federal government for its designation of thousands of miles of energy corridors through 11 Western states.

-Will the stimulus funding speed up deployment of the smart grid?
+Will the stimulus funding speed up deployment of the smart grid and accelerate deployment?
 Possibly, in a few random spots.
-The problems utilities face are multiple orders of magnitude beyond the funds to be parceled out to a few dozen utilities scattered across the country.
+The problems utilities face are multiple orders of magnitude beyond the funds to be parceled out to a few dozen utilities scattered around the country.